Section 2(a)(iii) - 1992 ISDA Provision

 Related agreements and comparisons

 Content and comparisons

 Section 2(a)(iii) is the world-famous, notorious, much-feared flawed asset provision in the ISDA Master Agreement.
 Fertile hunting grounds for fee-hungry barristers in the Re Lehman Brothers International and Re Spectrum Plus litigations.

-The overriding mischief that a flawed asset provision addresses arises when a solvent swap counterparty with a long-dated out-of-the-money portfolio, finds its counterparty has, against the run of play, gone bust.
+Even setting aside the successive calumnies the modern world seems intent on lurching between, the idea of a flawed asset provision seems well and truly out of date.
+The overriding mischief that it addresses arises when a solvent swap counterparty with a long-dated out-of-the-money portfolio, finds its counterparty has, against the run of play, gone bust.
 If I am in the hole to you to the tune of $50 million, but that liability isn’t due to mature for ten years, in which time it might well come right and even go positive, I don’t want to crystallise it now, at the darkest point, just because you sir have gone tits-up.

 Answer: insert a flawed asset provision.
 This lets me suspend my performance on your default, without closing you out, until you have got your house in order and paid all the transaction flows you owe me.
 So the portfolio goes into suspended animation.
 Like Han Solo in The Empire Strikes Back.

 Now if, heaven forfend, you can’t thereafter get your house in order — if what was once your house is presently a smoking crater —then the game is up anyway, isn’t it?
 You will be wandering around outside your building in a daze clutching an Iron Mountain box cycling hurriedly through the stages of grief, wondering where it all went so wrong, wishing you had pursued that music career after all, but in any case casting scant thoughts for your firm’s unrealising mark-to-market position on that derivative portfolio with me.